Types of Financial Aid

 Subsidized loans are based on financial need; the federal government pays the interest that accrues while you are in school.

 Unsubsidized loans are not based on need.
 The interest that accrues while in school must either be paid monthly or deferred and added to the original loan balance.
 The Financial Aid Office determines financial need based on the student's completed FAFSA.

 Loan funds are disbursed directly to the University of New Hampshire in equal amounts during each term of enrollment for the academic year.
 There is a six-month grace period prior to repayment following graduation, withdrawal, or a drop below half-time status.
 For first-time borrowers to receive Direct Loan funds, the online federal entrance interview and Direct Loan master promissory note must be completed at https://studentloans.gov.

-Students who wish to use a portion of their Direct Loan eligibility, an Alternative Loan or a PLUS Loan to pay for summer classes must complete a FAFSA and a Summer Course Form through Blackboard (available mid-March) and submit it to the Financial Aid Office.
+Students who wish to use a portion of their Direct Loan eligibility, an Alternative Loan or a PLUS Loan to pay for summer classes must complete a FAFSA and a Summer Course Form in WEBCAT (available mid-March) and submit it to the Financial Aid Office.
 Note: Using Direct Loan funds for the summer will impact your academic year (fall and spring) financial aid balance.

 For additional information on these federal student loans, see The Student Guide.

 Federal funds used to provide employment opportunities to undergraduate and graduate students who file on time and demonstrate financial need.